facebook/taste-tester/README.md

   Default: false
 * impact - analyze local changes to determine which hosts/roles to test.
   Default: false
-* ssh_cmd_template - A variable to supply a custom ssh command generator which will be invoked by TT to generate a vanilla command.
-This can be expressed in a template format, with the arguments supplied using `ssh_gen_args`
+* ssh_cmd_gen_template - A variable to supply a custom ssh command generator which will be invoked by TT to generate a vanilla command.
+  This can be expressed in a template format, with the arguments supplied using `ssh_cmd_gen_args`
   Default: nil

 ## Plugin